josephkwok001/tp/docs/UserGuide.md

 - Removes the owned property from the client at the specified `INDEX`.
 The index refers to the index number displayed in the client list currently.
 The index **must be a positive integer** 1, 2, 3, …​
 - `PROPERTY_NAME` must match the name of a property that already exists in the app
-- The specified client must already be owned in a property with the exact same `PROPERTY_NAME`, otherwise an error message will be shown
+- The specified client must already own a property with the exact same `PROPERTY_NAME`, otherwise an error message will be shown
 - If the given property name does not exist, an error message will be shown (e.g., Property not found: Marina Bay Apt 12F)

 Examples: